-Risks Measures to avert/remedy the risks State authorities responsible for tasks concerning the protection of journalists and other media actors are not duly informed about of their relevant human rights obligations and the specificities of the media sector.
-Training for judges, prosecutors, LEAs is provided on a regular basis and encompasses, among others, their obligations under international human rights and humanitarian law, the important role played by journalists and other media actors in a democratic society, specific aspects of investigating attacks on journalists and of examination of such cases by courts, special protection needs of journalists and other media actors, including gender-specific issues.
-NHRIs and journalists' associations are involved, where appropriate, in the development of training programmes and in the provision of training to judges, prosecutors, LEAs.
+Risks Measures to avert/remedy the risks State authorities Training for judges, prosecutors, LEAs is provided responsible for tasks on a regular basis and encompasses, among others, concerning the their obligations under international human rights protection of jour- and humanitarian law, the important role played by nalists and other journalists and other media actors in a democratic media actors are society, specific aspects of investigating attacks not duly informed on journalists and of examination of such cases by about of their rel- courts, special protection needs of journalists and evant human rights other media actors, including gender-specific issues.
+NHRIs and journalists' associations are involved, obligations and the where appropriate, in the development of trainspecificities of the ing programmes and in the provision of training to media sector. judges, prosecutors, LEAs.